CONNECT WITH ME

-Partner David Pick, managing partner of Brownlee’s Calgary office, is an insurance lawyer representing specialty and property and casualty (P&C) insurers in both the domestic and international markets.
+Partner David Pick, of Brownlee’s Calgary office, is an insurance lawyer representing specialty and property and casualty (P&C) insurers in both the domestic and international markets.
 His practice area mainly focuses on construction defects, professional liability, bad faith advice, errors and omissions (E&O), cyber claims and first party coverage disputes.

 David also has an employment law practice, acting for municipalities as a member of Brownlee’s municipal practice group.
 He represents the firm’s municipal clients in employment matters – including collective bargaining sessions, grievance arbitrations and judicial review applications.

 Additionally, he conducts presentations on insurance-related topics – such as cyber liability, as one example – for insurance companies, risk managers and professional associations.